ipaleka/arrangeit/docs/development.rst

 Python requirements
 -------------------

 You should develop **arrangeit** in a dedicated virtual environment.
-If you don't have any other preferred ways, then probably the easiest way to create a virtual environment would be **venv** integrated in Python 3.5+.
+If you don't have any other preferred way, then probably the easiest way to create a virtual environment would be **venv** integrated in Python 3.5+.

 For example, if you place your projects in ``projects`` directory and path to arrangeit root directory is ``/home/yourusername/projects/arrangeit`` (or ``c:\Users\yourusername\projects\arrangeit`` on MS Windows), then you may create a directory inside projects directory to hold your virtual environments.

 .. code-block:: bash